 Advent comes from the Latin word meaning “coming.”
 Jesus is coming!
 Preparation for Christmas is an important theme for Advent, but more is involved.
 This reflective season gives us a vision of our lives as Christians.
 In these few short weeks we take in the sweeping panorama of time – from Christ’s birth to his Second Coming.
 The season of Advent brings us the magnificent vision of life and hope for the future given to us by Christ.

 Advent is our time to become more involved, more caught up in the meaning and the possibilities of life as a Christian community.
 Thus we are preparing not only for Christmas but also for Christ’s Second Coming.
 This means that when he comes again, we will be awake and watchful.
 He will not find us asleep.

 What a beautiful way to start the Advent Season!
-All Women of the parish are invited to a special Advent Mass for Women.
-This will help put hearts and minds in the right place during this busy season.
-This liturgy will be held on Monday, December 3rd at 6:30 PM in the Main Church.
+All Women of the parish are invited to a special Advent Mass to help put hearts and minds in the right place during this busy season.
+This liturgy will be held on Monday, November 30th at 6:30 PM in the Main Church.
 Due to current health concerns we will not host the hospitality this year after Mass.
 Registration is required.

 Making 2021 the best year of your life starts with Advent!
 Sign up to receive daily reflections from Dynamic Catholic.
-BEST ADVENT EVER, a free email program that will help you slow down and focus on what matters most during the busy holiday season.
+BEST ADVENT EVER, a free email program that will help you prepare for Christmas, and the coming new year, like never before.
 Sign up by clicking on the image above to receive short inspirational emails each day of Advent.